Aditya08q/Fake_news_detection/README.md

 Includes serialization with joblib

-Easy-to-use web interface for predictions
+Easy-to-use web interface for prediction